Eikei7/Beepbox/README.md

 # Beepbox music covers
  Beepbox music portfolio made entirely from HTML and CSS styling.
+ It features a widget for playing both my cover and the original song in Spotify.
+(If you're logged in to Spotify you'll get the full song rather than just 30 seconds).

  BeepBox.co is an online tool for sketching and sharing instrumental music.